erasmus-without-paper/ewp-specs-api-course-replication/README.md

 conducted on this HEI.
 This in turn allows the clients to build rich course searching experience.

-In the draft stages of the design process, this API was referred to as "Course Search API".
-However, as the result of [this issue] (https://github.com/erasmus-without-paper/ewp-specs-api-course-replication/issues/3), we have dropped the name along with some of its initially planned functionality.
+In the draft stages of the design process, this API was referred to as **Course Search API**.
+However, as the result of [this issue] (https://github.com/erasmus-without-paper/ewp-specs-api-course-replication/issues/3), we have dropped this name along with some of its initially planned filtering functionality.

 Request method